 The disclosures below relate to unfunded pension arrangements established by Eastleigh Borough Council.
-These are termination benefits made on a discretionary basis upon early retirement in respect of members of the LGPS.
+These are termination benefits made on a discretionary basis upon early retirement in respect of members of the Local Government Pension Scheme (LGPS) under the Local Government (Early Termination of Employment) (Discretionary Compensation) (England and Wales) Regulations.
+No pension fund exists to meet these benefits.